-4. What are the alternatives to an Implant Supported Bridge with Screw Retention?
+4. What are the alternatives to a Screw Retained Implant Supported Bridge?

 The alternative to having a screw retained implant supported bridge is:

-- Replace the missing teeth with another type of implant supported restoration - Replace the missing teeth with a conventional tooth supported bridge - Replace the missing teeth with a removable partial denture - Leave the space as is
+- Replace the missing teeth with another type of implant supported restoration. - Replace the missing teeth with an conventional tooth supported bridge. - Replace the missing teeth with a removable partial denture. - Leave the space as is.

-5. How can an existing bite affect an Implant Supported Bridge with Screw Retention?
+5. How can an existing bite affect a Screw Retained Implant Supported Bridge?